-It’s been over a decade since we first laid ears on the original T1 model, and they have since become something of a touchstone for us as far as the best audiophile headphones go.
+It’s been over a decade since we first laid ears on the original T1 model, and they have since become something of a touchstone for us as far as premium headphones go.
 The main change between this third-generation model and its predecessor has been to make the new pair easier to drive for laptops and mobile devices.
 But be under no illusions – high-quality source material is still vital.

 Sound-wise, they're a little cleaner and clearer than their predecessors, sounding a little less bright and more rounded in the treble.
 It makes them a bit more forgiving of aggressive electronics and recordings, but they're still admirably even-handed and balanced.
 We’re pleased to report that Beyerdynamic hasn’t over-egged the bass frequencies either, with the T1 (3rd Gen) sounding as tonally convincing as ever.